The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Introduction

 \section{Introduction}

-Time to time short-lived experiments (such as OPERA 2011, MINOS 2007, etc.) appear suggesting that there may be faster than light (FTL) particles.
-All of these experiments turned out to be erroneous so far.
-However, this gives us no guarantee that there will be no experiment in the future justifying the existence of FTL particles.
-If we have a reliable experiment showing the existence of FTL particles, we have to rebuild all the theories inconsistent with (contradicting) FTL motion.
-That is why it is important to know which ``layers'' (parts, subtheories) of Einstein's relativity theory are consistent with FTL motion.
-Here we investigate this question within an axiomatic framework.
+From time to time certain experiments (such as OPERA 2011, MINOS 2007, etc.) appear suggesting that there may be faster than light (FTL) particles.
+Almost all of these experiments turned out to be erroneous so far.
+However, the tendency that these experiments usually turn out to be erroneous gives us no guarantee that there will be no experiment in the future justifying the existence of FTL particles.
+Also Recami's recent overview \cite{Recami08} contains some experimental sectors of physics still suggesting the existence of FTL objects.

-In \cite{FTLconsSR} it is shown that the existence of FTL inertial particles does not contradict (i.e.\ it is consistent with) special relativistic kinematics, because the existence of FTL particles is logically independent of special relativistic kinematics.
-This means that the existing theory implies neither the nonexistence nor the existence of FTL particles, or equivalently both the existence and the nonexistence of FTL particles are consistent with the existing theory.
-This result is completely analogous to the fact that Euclid's postulate of parallels is logically independent of the rest of its axioms (in this case two different consistent theories extending the theory of absolute geometry are Euclidean geometry and hyperbolic geometry).
-In the present paper, we show that the existence of FTL inertial particles is logically independent of special relativistic dynamics, too.
-Therefore it is consistent with special relativistic dynamics.
+Anyway, if we have a reliable experiment showing the existence of FTL particles, we have to rebuild or modify all the theories inconsistent with (contradicting) FTL motion.
+Weinberg--Salam theory is a good example of such a theory because it implies the impossibility of FTL motion \cite{Meszaros2}.

+In this paper, we show that the particle dynamics of Einstein's special relativity would survive any experiment showing the existence of FTL objects because it is logically consistent with their existence.
+The only framework for investigating the consistency of a statement with a theory is the axiomatic framework of mathematical logic.
+Therefore, we investigate the consistency of FTL particles in the framework of mathematical logic.